AidanH1998/Airplane-Group-1/README.md

 - 8. Length
 - 9. Delay

-## Questions they hope to answer with the data
+## Questions hope to answer with the data
-The goal of this project is to build a flight delay prediction model that predicts whether a given flight will be delayed given the information of the scheduled departure.
+The goal of this project is to build a flight delay prediction model that predicts whether a given flight will be delayed depending on factors such as:

+- Airline
+- Airport
+- Day of Week

 ## Machine Learning Model

 ***Random Forest Classifier***

 ## Database

+[Airlines.csv]